rusith/game-of-threes/README.md

 ### API notes

-- The app is a a Node.JS application
+- The API is a a Node.JS application.
 - Uses Socket.io to create the API.
   - Dotenv for configuration.
   - Vite for bundling.